All Conditions & Treatments

 How long should I wear the compression stockings?

-You will be asked to continue wearing the stockings on both legs while out of bed for the first two weeks after surgery.
+You may be asked to continue wearing the stockings on both legs while out of bed for the first two weeks after surgery.
 The stockings help control the swelling in your legs while you are up and walking around.

 What should I do if I fall?

 If you fall and you cannot get up, call 911 immediately.
-If you feel you can safely get up without going beyond your knee precautions you can try.
+If you feel you can safely get up without going beyond your knee precautions, you can try.
 Once you are up, if you have pain with weight bearing on the operative leg, you should call your surgeon or 911.

 How long will I have home services?

-It is usually two weeks postoperatively, partially depending on your insurance benefits.
+It is usually two weeks postoperatively, partially depending on your recovery and insurance benefits.
 You then will have a follow-up office visit with your surgeon.
 At this visit you will be instructed in what to do next regarding therapy.

 When do I follow up with my knee surgeon?